zfox23/hiring-senior-frontend-engineer/README.md

 - ❗ I'm "not expected to finish every component."
 I should be mindful about which components will give me the biggest wins, and which components will be easy to knock out if I make the right architectural decisions early.
     - "Dark mode" comes to mind as an example of a feature that will be easy to knock out if I architect this application correctly.
 In my cursory look at Tailwind's documentation, it appears as though dark mode is _very_ straightforward to implement, if I correctly use Tailwind's features.
 - ❗ I don't know how to use any of the "Hints" yet, upon first read.
 Perhaps those will come in handy later.

 ### 2. Run the project as-is, just to make sure the project works as provided to me directly by Cylera.
 - The project instructions don't tell me which version of NodeJS I should have installed, nor do they tell me to run `npm i` first to install project dependencies.
 I will make sure to include those details in my "How to Run This Project" section before submission.
 - The project as-is does not give me much by way of a starting point.
-None of the existing code is documented, nor is its purpose clear as it pertains to the project.
+Little of the existing code is documented, nor is its purpose clear as it pertains to the project.
 How am I supposed to use what's here, if at all?
     - What is the purpose of `/styles/Home.module.css`?

 ### 3. Begin with the page header: the main page wrapper, the header, the page title, the "settings" button, and the "launch site" dropdown.
 Write this initial code with the goal of making it _easy_ to implement the dark theme later.
 - There's a Tailwind Labs project called "Headless UI": "Completely unstyled, fully accessible UI components,  designed to integrate beautifully with Tailwind CSS."
 Sounds like exactly what I need for UI elements like the dropdown menu, toggle switch, etc. I'm going to use it.
 - I'm changing the label for the dark mode toggle from "Light / Dark Theme" to "Dark Mode", since the job of the switch is to inform the user whether the state associated with the label is "on" or "off".
 Using a "Light / Dark Theme" label doesn't inform the user what will happen when the state of the switch is on _or_ off.